-It’s no coincidence that in a recent study, people who eat fast food more than three times a week scored more likely to experience mental distress and why we are seeing increases in mental ill-health in younger generations.
+It’s no coincidence that a recent study revealed, people who eat fast food more than three times a week scored more likely to experience mental distress and why we are seeing increases in mental ill-health in younger generations.

 To help you, I called upon some help from nutrition and health experts to share some tips!